TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Leptogenesis

-For describing the evolution of the lepton asymmetry we include all the outlined processes, Eqs. \eqref{eq:ovdecayN}-\eqref{eq:ovscatt2O2} and derive the Boltzmann equations for the yield of the right-handed neutrino $Y_N=n_N/s$ and the ($B-L$) asymmetry $Y_{\BL}$.
-For example, for the evolution of $Y_N$, we can write
+To describe the evolution of the lepton asymmetry, we include all the outlined processes, Eqs. \eqref{eq:ovdecayN}-\eqref{eq:ovscatt2O2} and derive the Boltzmann equations for the yield of the right-handed neutrino $Y_N=n_N/s$ and the ($B-L$) asymmetry $Y_{\BL}$.
+Notice that the yield of the ($B-L$) asymmetry $Y_{B-L}$ is related with the yield of the baryon asymmetry $Y_{B}$ by \cite{Chen:2007fv}